gerep/git-open/README.md

 mkdir -p "$HOME/bin"
 ```

-Add the directory to the beginnig of the `PATH` variable inside `.bashrc`
+Add the directory to the beginning of the `PATH` variable inside `.bashrc`

 ```shell
 echo 'PATH="$HOME/bin:$PATH"' >> "$HOME/.bashrc"